uxlfoundation/oneapi-construction-kit/doc/source/cl/computemux_mapping.md

 `clCreateProgramWithBinary()`.
 In this path, the compiler is not utilised and instead the binary is passed directly to the ComputeMux runtime.

+Kernel arguments *may* also need to be set before a kernel can be launched so that it has necessary values to properly perform its operations.
+This can be done via `clSetKernelArg()` which internally stores the value of argument that is to be set when kernel is launched.

+Kernel arguments are mapped internally to to `mux_descriptor_info_t`.
+The mapping is one to one, except in case where kernel has a `printf` call.
+In cases where kernel has a `printf` call, there is an extra argument added at the end, after all kernel arguments.
+This argument has type `mux_descriptor_info_type_buffer` and the memory points to `printf_buffer` allocated to handle the `printf` calls from the kernel.

 When running the kernel, calls to `clEnqueueNDRangeKernel()` or `clEnqueueTask()` are made contingent on the desired work dimensions.
 ComputeAorta may still perform compilation late at these entry points before